 - Do you have any favorite poetry that you find uplifting or reassuring?

 - Have you ever been active religiously?
 Do you have favorite readings, hymns, or prayers?
 Even if you haven't heard or thought of them for many years, childhood religious experiences may still be very soothing.

-- Mark time to the music; for example, tap out the rhythm with your finger or nod your head.
-This helps you concentrate on the music rather than on your discomfort.
+- Step 2.
+Mark time to the music; for example, tap out the rhythm with your finger or nod your head.
+This helps you think about the music instead of your discomfort.

-- Keep your eyes open and focus on a fixed spot or object.
+- Step 3.
+Keep your eyes open and focus on a fixed spot or object.
 If you wish to close your eyes, picture something about the music.

-- Listen to the music at a comfortable volume.
+- Step 4.
+Listen to the music at a comfortable volume.
 If the discomfort increases, try increasing the volume; decrease the volume when the discomfort decreases.